itspriddle/josh.fail/_posts/2017-02-28-the-time-i-ran-rm-rf.markdown

    Carefully review the output to make sure you aren't seeing anything unexpected.

 4. This is the type of mistake you only make once.
-I had never made a that big on the job.
+I had never made a mistake that big on the job.
 I thought for sure I would be fired --- my hands literally trembled as I typed the message to my coworkers to let them know what I had done.
 Of course I wasn't and I learned to be more careful when dealing with customer data.